WTPENGUIN/inputbox_timer/README.md

 ## inputbox_timer

-A flutter widget that executes a function after a timeout.
+A custom flutter textfield widget that executes a function after a timeout.

 ## Getting started(TODO : publish pub.dev)